rmn388/dog-treat-dispenser/README.md

 ## 2. Raspberry Pi Setup
 IMPORTANT: Make sure the power supply you use for four Raspberry Pi has a high enough current rating.
 2.5A is recommended, but I find 2A+ to keep things working smoothly.
 A Raspberry Pi that is not getting enough current can act unpredictably when processes ramp up and the current draw increases,  I learned this the hard way trying to debug an issue for a week that was caused by an inadequate power supply and I've talked to many people with similar experiences.

+Log onto your Raspberry Pi with Raspbian Stretch installed.  _(A Raspberry Pi 3 Model B with Raspbian stretch in my case)_.
+You can plug directly into the Pi with an HDMI screen, mouse, and keyboard.
+Or if the Pi is already on your network you can connect via SSH or VNC ([official documentation here](https://www.raspberrypi.org/documentation/remote-access/)),  I'll be using VNC for this tutorial.

 ### Downloading the Repository and setting up the virtual environment

-Log onto your Raspberry Pi with Raspbian installed.  _(A Raspberry Pi 3 Model B with Raspbian stretch in my case)_.
-You can plug directly into the Pi with an HDMI screen, mouse, and keyboard.
-Or if the Pi is already on your network you can connect via SSH or VNC,  I'll be using VNC for this tutorial.
+Log on to your Pi and make sure you are connected to you home network.

+Then Open up a terminal.

 ![Raspberry Pi open terminal](https://imgur.com/Pca8yHA.jpg)

-Make sure you are connected to the internet through your home network.

-Create a local copy of this repository.
+Create a local copy of the dog-treat-dispenser repository using the following command.

 Terminal Input:
 ```bash